Greenest-Guy/ICMPing/README.md

 ### - Source Code
 1. Download the dependencies via pip ```bash pip install customtkinter icmplib Pillow```
 2. Running the main.py file using Python version 3.7+

-## Note
-Commit history was reset on the 16th of July 2025 to clean up metadata upon release.
-See the releases for project version progression.